ActiveState/golang-gorilla-webapp/blog-post.md

 While you could start a webapp from scratch with the core [`net/http`](http://docs.activestate.com/activego/1.8/pkg/http.1.html) package, you can save yourself some time and pain by using one of the many webapp toolkits available for Go.
-This article will covers a simple webapp using the
+This article will cover a simple webapp using the
 [Gorilla web toolkit's](http://www.gorillatoolkit.org/) [`mux`](http://docs.activestate.com/activego/1.8/pkg/github.com/gorilla/mux/index.html) package,